Skip to main content

 There are no contraindications to the use of Gavreto.

 Gavreto can be toxic to the liver.
-Your doctor will monitor your liver function (specifically ALT and AST enzymes) before initiating Gavreto, then every 2 weeks for the first 3 weeks, then monthly thereafter or as indicated.
-The dosage may be reduced, withheld, or permanently discontinued if liver toxicity occurs.
+Your doctor will monitor your liver function (specifically ALT and AST enzymes) before initiating Gavreto, then every 2 weeks for the first 3 weeks, then monthly thereafter.

 There is also a risk of tumor lysis syndrome.

 Gavreto can impair the ability of wounds to heal.
-It should be withheld at least 5 days before elective surgery and should not be administered for 2 weeks following major surgery or until a wound has adequately healed.
+If you have surgery planned, tell your healthcare provider because it should be withheld at least 5 days before elective surgery and not be administered for 2 weeks afterward or until a wound has adequately healed.

 Before taking this medicine